 Outreach Resources and Tools

-Examples of using the media include writing a monthly column, preparing special-interest stories, submitting public service announcements to the local radio station and submitting learner testimonials.
+Examples of using the media (TV, radio, newspaper) include writing a monthly column, preparing special-interest stories, submitting public service announcements to the local radio station and submitting learner testimonials.
 The media will often promote fundraising and promotional events such as spelling bees, scrabble tournaments and open houses.
-Toronto’s “Word on the Street” (www.thewordonthestreet.ca/wots/toronto) and Barrie’s “Road to Reading Festival” (Barrie Literacy Council Road to Reading) are two examples of effective promotional events that tend to get good media coverage.
+Toronto’s “Word on the Street” (www.thewordonthestreet.ca/wots/toronto) is a great example of an effective promotional event that tends to get good media coverage.

 Creating a catchy slogan that will help people in your community to remember your organization in a positive way can be a very useful promotional tool.
 And once you’ve got a good slogan, use it!
 Put it on everything … on your brochure, on your signage, on your letterhead, on promotional materials and in your annual report.
 It could greatly help with community recognition of your literacy agency.